koendv/paste_dispenser/README.md

 ## Adding the Electronics
 ![](https://github.com/koendv/paste_dispenser/raw/master/doc/assembled.jpg)
 Align the pins of the PCB with the holes in the front of the motor mount.
-Fix the PCB in place with double-sided sticky tape.
+Fix the PCB in place with adhesive Velcro tape.
 Plug the OLED display in the connector marked "SDA SCK VCC GND".
 Connect the stepper motor to header J3.

 Run 1-2m of cable from the 6-pin Dupont connector on the right of the PCB.
 The cable connects solder paste dispenser to a [5V TTL serial to USB converter](https://www.google.com/search?q=CH340C+site%3A.aliexpress.com) (pins +5V,RX,TX,GND) and the foot switch (pins FTSW, GND).